 DON'T: Take an early settlement

 Insurance companies want to avoid paying out more than they have to.
 As such, they will attempt to convince you to accept the first settlement they offer.
 This is almost always a low ball offer.
 Once you accept the settlement you cannot pursue more compensation later, even if you have further expenses.
-Speak to an auto accident lawyer at Alex & Associates first, to make sure you are receiving maximum compensation
+Speak to a Phoenix car accident lawyer at Alex & Associates first, to make sure you are receiving maximum compensation.

 We are proud to offer our skilled services to Phoenix residents in both Spanish and English!
 Call today at (602) 483-6114 to get started with our team.